 Deep red cliffs, green pines and pure blue skies combine to artistic effect in the little ridge-top village of Roussillon.
-It’s set in a broad valley where rich deposits of ochre have tinted the ground into a painterly sunset scene of oranges, yellows and reds.
+It’s set in a broad valley where rich deposits of ocher have tinted the ground into a painterly sunset scene of oranges, yellows and reds.

-The village stands alone on a ridge, surrounded by this surreal landscape, its twisting streets lined with artists' and ceramicists' workshops, cafes and picturesque houses.
+The village stands alone on a ridge, surrounded by this surreal landscape, its twisting streets lined with artists' and ceramicists' workshops, cafés and picturesque houses.
 Understandably, it’s a popular destination, but our specialists can help you experience this little village at its quietest and most atmospheric.

-Roussillon lies within the Parc Naturel Regional du Lubéron, a regional park which now protects the surrounding landscape once so heavily mined for its ochre deposits.
+Roussillon lies within the Parc Naturel Regional du Lubéron, a regional park which now protects the surrounding landscape once so heavily mined for its ocher deposits.
 The pigment, which can range from yellow to red, was mined here from the end of the 18th century to about 1930 and was used mainly in textiles and paints.

 Where quarries and factories once stood, the landscape is now still, and fields of vines, and cherry and peach trees have sprung up between stands of chestnut and pine trees.
 It's a desert-like landscape in places, shaped by the extraction of the pigment, splashed by rich tones and dotted with pockets of growth.